 About the research

-The Accenture Digital Transformation Index is a cross-industry framework to assess a company’s digital maturity across four layers of scoring system in two dimensions.
-The research surveyed 450 Chinese enterprises from eight industries including automotive, consumer electronics, logistics, retail, pharmaceutical, fast moving consumer goods, chemicals and metal.
+The Accenture China Digital Transformation Index is a cross-industry framework to assess a company’s digital maturity across two business dimensions: operation and innovation.